Are There Two Different Kinds

-This is what the American Spaniel Club have to say about the cocker coat:
+This is what the American Cocker Spaniel Club of GB have to say about the cocker coat:

 "On the head, short and fine; on the body, medium length, with enough undercoating to give protection.
 The ears, chest, abdomen and legs are well feathered, but not so excessively as to hide the Cocker Spaniel's true lines and movement or affect his appearance and function as a moderately coated sporting dog.